rvojtus/UMLift/UMLift-IntelliJ-Plugin/README.md

-# UMLet2EMF - IntelliJ Plugin
+# UMLift - IntelliJ Plugin

 This is a plugin for JetBrains IntelliJ IDEA.
 It provides facilities and tools for Informal Model-Driven Development ( MDD).